Laurel W. Eisner

 Volunteers of America's Greater New York office.
 She holds an MSW in social

 work from Yeshiva University and a certificate in management from the

 Allison R. Ross, LMSW

 (212) 349 - 6009 ext.
 228

 Allison Ross has been a staff member in Sanctuary’s clinical department since 2004.
 In 2008 she was named Assistant Clinical Director for Shelter Programs and Non-Residential Services, a role including oversight of Sanctuary’s crisis shelters, community outreach initiatives, African community initiative, post-shelter care services, and clinical administrative matters.
-Ms. Ross has also been a leader in establishing Sanctuary’s Mentors Program, a unique training opportunity for survivors ofdomestic violence to become community advocates.
-She earned her MSW degree from Columbia (September 2010) University School of Social Work, and is currently working towards a doctorate degree in Social Work from Fordham University’s Graduate School of Social Services.
+Ms. Ross has also been a leader in expanding Sanctuary’s Mentors Program, a unique training opportunity for survivors of domestic violence to become community advocates.
+She earned her MSW degree from Columbia University School of Social Work, and a doctorate degree (PhD) in Social Work from Fordham University Graduate School of Social Services.
 She is an adjunct professor at the Columbia University School of Social Work and New York University, School of Social Work.

 Beth Silverman-Yam, DSW, LCSW

 (212) 349 – 6009 ext.
 232